adamzvolanek/DevRackDocs/radarr.md

 - [X] HDTV-1080p
 - [X] Bluray-720p
 - [X] WEB 720p
-- [ ] HDTV-720p
+- [X] HDTV-720p
 - [ ] Bluray-576p
 - [ ] Bluray-480p
 - [ ] WEB 480p
 - [ ] DVD-R
 - [ ] DVD

-Select 'Save'.
+Give HEVC a score of +10, x264 a score of +5, and select 'Save'.

-Create a new "Quality Profile" and set it's name to 'Standard Czech', check the "Upgrades Allowed" box, select "Upgrade Until Quality" to be 'Remux-1080p', and select the "Language" to be 'Czech'.
+Modify 'SD'  and set it's name to 'Standard Czech'.
+Check the "Upgrades Allowed" box, select "Upgrade Until Quality" to be 'Remux-1080p', and select the "Language" to be 'Czech'.
 Verify the following qualifies are selected and de-selected:

 - [ ] Raw-HD
 - [ ] BR-DISK